X

 • Months in bloom: Late April – early July

-• Good to know: Difficult to grow.
+• Good to know: Can be difficult to grow.
 Attracts beneficial insects and pollinators.
 Considered a perennial flower, but often grown as an annual in the low desert of Arizona.

 Begonia